 Although time, not timing, is generally the key to long-term investment success, timing can have a dramatic impact on the tax consequences of investment activities.
-Your long-term capital gains rate can be as much as 20 percentage points lower than your ordinary-income tax rate, even with the reductions to most ordinary-income rates under the TCJA.
+Your marginal long-term capital gains rate can be as much as 20 percentage points lower than your ordinary-income tax rate, even with the reductions to most ordinary-income rates under the TCJA.

 The long-term gains rate applies to investments held for more than 12 months and remains at 15% for middle-bracket taxpayers.
-A 20% long-term capital gains rate still applies to higher-income taxpayers.
+A 20% rate still applies to higher-income taxpayers.

 Because of TCIA-related changes to the brackets, through 2025, the 20% rate kicks in before the top ordinary-income rate does.
-(See Chart 3 on page 11 and Chart 9 on page 31.)
+(See Chart 3 at right and Chart 9 on page 31.)
 Higher rates also still apply to certain types of assets.
 (See Chart 3.)
 But taxpayers in the bottom two brackets generally continue to enjoy a 0% long-term capital gains rate.

 Holding on to an investment until you've owned it more than one year may help substantially cut tax on any gain.
-Here are some other tax-saving strategies related to timing: